oeed/cclite/README.md

 This is a ComputerCraft Emulator written in Love2D.
 It is not complete, and is still a work in progress.

-If you have installed Love2D you can just double click on the supplied cclite-latest-beta.love file to run it.

-Visit the [forum topic](http://www.computercraft.info/forums2/index.php?/topic/16823-cclite-computercraft-emulator/) for CCLite.
+Visit the [forum topic](http://www.computercraft.info/forums2/index.php?/topic/16823-cclite-computercraft-emulator/) for CCLite downloads.

 HTTPS Support:
 ----------------